 Donna Lind, President.
-Retired Sergeant from the Scotts Valley Police Department with 38 years of service with the City of Scotts Valley.
+Retired Sergeant from the Scotts Valley Police Department with 40 years of service with the City of Scotts Valley.
 Donna began her career as an Emergency Dispatcher, Dispatch Supervisor and later became a sworn peace officer.
 She worked various assignments including Patrol, Juvenile, Investigations and became a Sergeant with assignments in Patrol and Investigations.
-Donna continues to volunteer for the Scotts Valley Police Department as a Reserve Officer and in November 2008 was elected to the Scotts Valley City Council.
+In November 2008 she was elected to the Scotts Valley City Council.
 She has served on the Board of Directors for the Fallen Officer Foundation since 2006.

 Mike “Mac” McMillan, Vice President.
 Mac began his career in law enforcement in 1973 with the Mountain View Police Department.
 During his career, he worked with Los Altos Police, Watsonville Police, Santa Clara DA’s Office and retired in 2005 after 26 years with the Santa Cruz Sheriff’s Office.
 Mac’s tenure included working assignments such as Patrol, Investigations, Narcotics and Training.
 He is currently working part time for Marina Police Department and South Bay Academy as an instructor.
 Mac is a founding member of the Fallen Officer Foundation due to the loss of great friends and instructors, Robert Jones and Herb Ross, whom he misses daily.
 Mac currently serves as the Vice President of the Fallen Officer Foundation.